antonfirsov/docs/2020/04-Apr/pqmac/pqmac.md

 ## Cross platform IPC

 The Power Query application relies heavily on Inter Process Communication (IPC) objects to synchronize between multiple engine containers that perform the data crunching and the Excel host.
 These include (the named variants for) Mutex, Event, Semaphore, Shared Memory, and pipes.
 Due to the need for a standard .NET API, the .NET team made the decision to keep the existing .NET APIs.
-The problem is that these APIs are truly designed around windows.
+The problem is that these APIs are truly designed around Windows.
 It was virtually impossible to create a robust implementation for all platforms around the .NET Standard 2.0 APIs, and eventually, the .NET team decided not to support these on platforms other than Windows.

 Fortunately, although creating a general purpose robust implementation of these APIs is very hard, once you bring in application specific constraints, it was possible for us to come up with a cross platform API that allows us to implement all the required IPC constructs.
-This means that we had to create our own cross platform IPC library with implementations for windows and Mac/Unix.
+This means that we had to create our own cross platform IPC library with implementations for Windows and Mac/Unix.

 ## Mac Sandbox and MHR